shindekalpesh/association-rule-mining/README.md

 - Support
 - Confidence
 - Lift
-- Leverage
 - Conviction

-Support: The Apriori algorithm starts by calculating the support of each item in the dataset.
-Support is the proportion of transactions in which an item appears.
-It helps identify the most frequently occurring items.

-ing:

 Support: Support is the proportion of transactions in a dataset that contains a specific itemset.
 It indicates how frequently an itemset appears in the dataset.
 Support is calculated as the number of transactions containing the itemset divided by the total number of transactions.
 A higher support value indicates a stronger association between the items.